 I had a few other nonsense reservations as well.
 I’m mildly allergic to doggy dander.
 Picking up dog poop is a hassle.
 Dog hair gets everywhere.
 Meanwhile, I battled loneliness and fought off depression, as if those were the lesser of two evils.

-But it eventually occurred to me that the actual reason I hadn’t leapt at the opportunity to get an emotional support animal was that my last dog had died about three years before, and I still wasn’t entirely over it.
+But it eventually occurred to me that the actual reason I hadn’t leaped at the opportunity to get an emotional support dog was that my last dog had died about three years before, and I still wasn’t entirely over it.

 Death is hard.
 Even if it’s a dog.
 Especially if it’s a dog.